 A PROVEN PLAN FOR BUILDING WEALTH

 Here at Ramsey Solutions, we talk a lot about the 7 Baby Steps.
-It’s the proven plan that has helped over 6 million people get out of debt and begin to build wealth!
+It’s the proven plan that has helped millions of people get out of debt and begin to build wealth!
 Each step has a clear goal that measures your progress and helps you stay focused.

 Whether you’re on Baby Step 1 or 7, this is your permission slip to chase down your dreams and reach your money goals.
 It will take a lot of hard work, but struggles help us determine who we are.

 Are you ready for Baby Step 1?
 Let’s go.